 Behind: Pino's playing on Voodoo

 51. Music Theory Can Change Your Life

-Many people regard music theory as something that is too difficult or think that it will stifle their creativity and soul.
+Many people regard music theory as something that is too difficult or that it will stifle their creativity and soul.
 Complete nonsense.
 It will if you play without feel, groove, and great timing.
-Blending different musical skills together creates the whole package and music theory is a big part.

 52. Learn Scales

 Scales make up the building blocks of music.
 All they are are collections of notes with different patterns between the notes.
-The simple formulae create different sounds, colours and – most importantly – emotions and moods.
+This simple formula creates different sounds, colours and - most importantly - emotions and moods.